developeralain/C-.Net-ASP-MVC-Project/README.md

 	- Committed and pushed completed working branches and generated pull requests
 	- Updated local master branch, checking out branches, merging branches as required
 	- Addressed pull request rejections and re-submitted working branches along with clear documentation
+	- Addressing merge conflicts and resolving them properly so as not to interfere with anyone else's work

 - Research and Problem-Solving Abilities
 	- Broke apart larger problems into smaller components and researched how to implement each component specifically